-To register online for a Walk, visit the homepage and find your event on the map, then click "View event page."
+To register online for a Walk, visit alz.org/walk and enter your zip code to find an event near you.
 Once on the local event page, click "Register."
 Returning Walkers will be prompted to log in to expedite your registration process.
 Forgot your username and password?
 Request it here.

 If you are a new walker, you’ll be asked to choose one of the three participation options - Form a Team, Join a Team, or Walk as an Individual.
 Choose your option and follow the flow to complete registration.

 To re-start a team from last year, you must have been a member of the team in the same event last year, and log in with the username and password you used last year.
 Forgot your username and password?
 Request it here.
 Find your local walk and click the "Register" button.
 Once logged in, you will be asked if you would like to re-start your team from last year.
 Choose to re-start your team, and continue with the registration flow.
 We also have an instructional video here: